alexgfotos/weather_dashboard/README.md

 # weather_dashboard

-For this home work we were supposed to create an app that :
+For this project we were supposed to create an app that :

     1. Allows users to search for current weather using the provided API
     2. Displays current temperature, wind, humidity, and uv index